helvm/helma/docs/README.md

 FOR everyone
 WHO want to run esoteric languages
-THE HELCAM IS a Heavenly Esoteric Little Concrete Absolute Machine for Esoteric Languages implemented in Haskell/Eta THAT is an Evaluator and an Interpreter for Esoteric Languages  (EsoLangs)
+THE HELCAM IS a Heavenly Esoteric Little Concrete Absolute Machine for Esoteric Languages implemented in Haskell/Eta THAT is an Evaluator and an Interpreter for Esoteric Languages  (EsoMachines)
 ```

 ## For User